How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 The United States SEC has started moving to require ESG declarations to become part of 10K reports for public firms.
 If the retail and services environments are feeling the pressure of these regulations, then the technology that facilitates this must necessarily evolve in tandem.

-Proactive risk monitoring in warehouse management (before the sale)
+Proactive risk monitoring in the warehouse (before the sale)

-Risk has been a hot-button topic for supply chains in recent years.
-Transparency into ingredient sourcing, humanitarian and modern slavery concerns, increased nationalism and security concerns are just a few of the things keeping supply chain leaders up at night.
+ESG risk has been a hot-button topic for supply chains in recent years.
+Transparency into ingredient sourcing, humanitarian and modern slavery concerns, increased nationalism, and security concerns are just a few of the things keeping supply chain leaders up at night.

 Integrated risk analyses must proactively flag bad actors.
 Firms will have an elevated need to protect themselves.
 Aside from the legal concerns in some of these areas, brand sentiment can be quickly destroyed.
 With many customers demanding perfection from Direct-to-Consumer (DTC) brands, and competitors ready to step in, the stakes can’t be higher.